IlyaMokin/gimme-stat/readme.md

      - --since="2014-02-12T16:36:00-07:00"
      - --since="1 month ago"
      - --since="2 weeks 3 days 2 hours 30 minutes 59 seconds ago"
- - `--short` the flag to generate short statistic without details by files extensions.
+ - `--short` - the flag to generate short statistic without details by files extensions.
  - `--cwd` you can use the argument to specify repository path in your local system if you run the commnad not from the repository or you want to specify a few repositories.
    - single rep example: `--cwd="/home/project"`
    - You can use a few rep split by comma:
      - `--cwd="/home/project1,/home/project2,/home/project3"`
 - `--lmargin=19` - the space between progress line and a left edge of the window
+- `--barSize=200` - set length of progress bar in chars, default value set at 100 chars
+- `--table` - generate table with shot personal commit statistic
+    - Note: can be used with `--appendtomd` flag, this will add table to you statistic file
+- `--appendtomd=codersStatistics`  - will create `codersStatistics.md` file with statistic in your project  directory
+    - Note: can be use without parameter in this case file will be created with default name `result.md`

 # Examples
 ```